v-fearam/msbuild-examples/rest-api-client-generation/README.md

     The second target called "forceReGenerationOnRebuild" deletes the generated class during clean up to force the re generation on rebuild target execution.
 This target runs after core clean msbuild pre defined target.

 - At this point in time we can execute a Visual Studio Solution rebuild and see the client generated on the PetShopRestClient folder.
 - We are going to use the generated client.
-Go to the use it on the client Program.cs and copy the following code
+Go to the client Program.cs and copy the following code

   ```csharp
   using System;